dadhi/DryIoc/BREAKING.md

 37. Removed `IScopeContext.ScopeContextName`, you may provide your name instead
 38. Removed `Container.NonAmbientRootScopeName`
 39. Disposable services registered with `WeaklyReferenced` setup are no longer disposed.
-40. Because the disposal in this case is optional anyway and the instance may be collected in any given time.
+Because the disposal in this case is optional anyway and the instance may be collected in any given time.
+40. Removed `ImplicitOpenedRootScope`
+41. Obsoleting `WithDefaultReuseInsteadOfTransient`
+42. Changed RegisterDelegate to accept Func{IResolverContext, object} instead of Func{IResolver, object}